-The Wrecks Camping Area, Moreton Island
+The Wrecks, Moreton Island

-Coolum Beach Caravan Park, Sunshine Coast
+Coolum Beach Holiday Park, Sunshine Coast

-If you’re looking for a site a little closer to Brisbane, the Sunshine Coast has a range of places to pitch your tent beachside.
+The Sunshine Coast has a range of places to pitch your tent beachside.
 The popular Coolum Beach Caravan Park has top-of-the-range facilities including hot showers, a camp kitchen, a laundry and wi-fi.
 It’s also close to the town centre and its shops, cafes and restaurants.
 Sites have direct access to Coolum’s patrolled surf beaches and are dog-friendly on request.

 Travellers take note: while campgrounds reopened to the public in early June, there are still some restrictions in place.
 Many sites have reduced the number of guests to accommodate social-distancing rules, and some communal facilities (such as showers and kitchens) remained closed.
 Be sure to book ahead – and check the Queensland Government Parks and Forests website for updates.